Chromium (web browser)

-Chromium is a free and open-source web browser project, mainly developed and maintained by Google.
-This codebase provides the vast majority of code for the Google Chrome browser, which is proprietary software and has some additional features.

-The Chromium codebase is widely used.
-Microsoft Edge, Samsung Internet, Opera, and many other browsers are based on the Chromium code.
-Moreover, significant portions of the code are used by several app frameworks.
+Chromium is a free and open-source web browser project, primarily developed and maintained by Google.
+It is a widely used codebase, providing the vast majority of code for Google Chrome and many other browsers, including Microsoft Edge, Samsung Internet, and Opera.
+The code is also used by several app frameworks.

-Google does not provide an official stable version of the Chromium browser, but does provide official API keys for some features, such as speech to text and translation.

 Licensing

 Chromium is a free and open-source software project.
 The Google-authored portion is shared under the 3-clause BSD license.
 Third party dependencies are subject to a variety of licenses, including MIT, LGPL, Ms-PL, and an MPL/GPL/LGPL tri-license.

 This licensing permits any party to build the codebase and share the resulting browser executable with the Chromium name and logo.
 Thus many Linux distributions do this, as well as FreeBSD and OpenBSD.

 Differences from Google Chrome

-Chromium provides the vast majority of source code for Google Chrome, so the name "Chromium" was chosen by Google because chromium metal is used in chrome plating.
+Chromium provides the vast majority of source code for Google Chrome, but there are important differences.

 Features

 Chromium lacks the following Chrome features: